HasanBGIt/MLP-from-Scratch/README.md

-# MLP-from-Scratch
-This project demonstrates building a Multi-Layer Perceptron (MLP) neural network from scratch in Basic Python ONLY, WITHOUT ANY LIBRARIES.
 # MLP from Scratch on Iris Dataset

 This repository implements a simple Multi-Layer Perceptron (MLP) neural network **from scratch** in Python, without using any deep learning frameworks.
 The model is trained and evaluated on the classic Iris dataset.